-The first author of the study is Shuchi Mittal, of Harvard Medical School, and the findings were published in the journal Science.
+The first author of the study is Shuchi Mittal, of Harvard Medical School, and the

 The research has several parts.
 First, the scientists conducted studies in cell cultures.
 Specifically, they searched for compounds that may downregulate the genetic expression of alpha-synuclein, which is the clumpy brain protein that builds up in excess and leads to Parkinson’s symptoms.

 Using small molecule screening, the researchers found that a class of drugs called beta2-adrenoreceptor agonists has the potential to reduce alpha-synuclein expression.

 This prompted the team to further zoom in on these two types of beta2-adrenergic compounds: a beta2-adrenergic agonist called salbutamol (used for treating asthma), and beta2-adrenergic antagonists called beta-blockers (used for treating hypertension).